capesoftware/bonsai-vplink/samples/lunarlander/chapter_1/README.md

 * FlyingIntoSpace:  We want to avoid this, so naturally we use the "avoid" statement.
 This tells bonsai it has done a bad thing.
 In addition, the training episode is terminated, so bonsai does not spend more time doing more bad things.
-Avoid statements are very important to limit the training time.
+Avoid statements are very important to limit wasted training time.
 Otherwise it is very likely the brain would continue the training in some region of the SimState we do not care about.
 In this case, there is really no benefit to learn to go up to 50m above the flags.